 Features American Indian art, including metal sculpture, carvings, and jewelry, as well as paintings by K. Henderson, Cat Corcilius, and other native-inspired artists.

-Showcasing glasswork and sculpture in metal and bronze, as well as pottery and oil on canvas.
-Artists include Garrison, Albert Dreher, Michael Swearngin, and Sharon Weiser.
+Showcasing glasswork, sculpture in metal and bronze, pottery, and oil on canvas.
+Artists include Garrison, Albert Dreher, and Sharon Weiser.